afcastano/aws-gcp-migration/README.md

 ## Develop
-This demo uses _Docker_ to create an image with all the local dependencies required:
+The only local dependency you need is **Docker**.
+This demo will create image with all the local dependencies required:
 * aws_cli
 * gcloud
 * terraform

-The make file on the repo will set up everything for you, the only local dependency that you need is **Docker**.
+The `Makefile` on the repo will set up everything for you.

+## Security note
+This plan uses plain text passwords and secrets intentionally to facilitate the demo. **If you plan to use this for real applications, you have to deal with secrets more securely**

 ### PREPARATION
 There is a bit of preparation in both AWS and GCP.
 Please folow these instructions carefully.